vitessio/website/content/en/docs/vreplication/reshard.md

 ---
 title: Reshard
-description: Move one or more tables between keyspaces without downtime
+description: split or merge shards in a keyspace
 aliases: ['/docs/vreplication/reshard']
 weight: 21
 ---